(Below written in 1994, transferred to here in 2010: reason explained at the end. Photos are mine except for first one.)

 We missed that train, the one after it, and the one after that.

-We chose the obvious: an extended “intermission” at a self-catering cottage we found, after a few days of searching, on the shores of Loch Lochy for her sabbatical.
+We chose the obvious: an extended “intermission” at a self-catering cottage we found, after a few days of searching, on the shores of Loch Lochy for where to spend her sabbatical.
 The place had all that mattered: a desk with water-views for me and a large shed with skylights set up as a studio for her.
 It was the right size for two people who wanted to be together.
 From there as a base, we could reach even as far as Mallaig and a boat-ride over to Knoydart for hiking.

 Chekhov wrote that people who are happy don’t notice whether it’s Summer or Winter.
 While it’s true that we didn’t care about the condition of the furniture or the water-pressure of the shower, we celebrated how the early cold that year banished the swarms of Summer midges.
 It meant that we could sit outside late into the evening as sunset in that latitude was well past 10 p.m. in August.